Mind, Spirit, and Decor: The Essence of New Age Interior Design

 Research has shown that exposure to nature and natural elements reduces stress levels, improves mood, and enhances cognitive function, as well as controlling blood pressure and heart rate.
 Biophilic design utilizes nature’s advantages and incorporates them into a wide range of spaces, including homes, offices, public buildings, and urban settings.

-To give you an idea of what biophilic design looks like, here are a few examples:
+To give a clear sense of what biophilic design looks like, here are a few examples:

-• Providing a view of nature from inside a space by using large windows or glass sliding doors overlooking trees, gardens or water.
+Creating views of nature from inside a space through large windows or glass doors that look out onto trees, gardens, or water.

 A Feng Shui Approach to Interior Design

-To give you an idea of what Feng Shui inspired design looks like, here are a few examples:
+To give a clearer sense of what Feng Shui–inspired design looks like, here are a few examples:

-• A well-designed and inviting front door or an organized entryway with clear pathways sets the tone for positive energy to enter the space.
+A welcoming front door or an organized entryway with clear pathways helps set the tone for how energy enters a space.

 An Eco-wise and Sustainable Approach to Interior Design